Will the narcissist be happy with the new supply?

 So no, it’s not going to be any better for the new person.

-Narcissist abuse is a cycle that you need to break free from, each stage last different lengths of time, depending on the narcissist and the situation, also the other person,
+Narcissist abuse is a cycle that you need to break free from.
+Each stage lasts different lengths of time, depending on the narcissist and the situation, also the other person,

 Love bombing, idealising you.

-Devaluation, realising your human and not like you.
+Devaluation, realising you are human and trying to control you.
 The gaslighting and silent treatment, financial abuse.

 Replace, where they find new supply.